 Great dialogue in fiction sweeps us up in the story.
 Movement and action in dialogue are two important elements that serve multiple purposes.
 Here are tips for writing dialogue that connects your characters to their world:

-2. Add movement to dialogue to keep the story moving
+- Add movement in dialogue to keep the story moving

 Let’s delve into how to write movement and action into your dialogue: